-28. The Service supports residents to make the right lifestyle choices for their health by either directly commissioning services, influencing & advising on commissioning decisions of partners or through directly providing services.
+28. The Public Health service supports residents to make the right lifestyle choices for their health by either directly commissioning services, influencing & advising on commissioning decisions of partners or through directly providing services.
 It is evidence based in its approach.
 It understands population needs and closely monitors its health to improve outcomes.